lanza/cmake.nvim/README.md

-A simple CMake addon for vim
+A simple CMake addon for neovim

 Provides these commands:
 * CMakeSetBuildDir